GoogleChrome/web.dev/content/frameworks/react/code-splitting-suspense/index.md

   You must use Suspense to show fallback content if a component contains a separate lazy loaded component that is not loaded after its parent has finished rendering.
 </div>

 The following example shows how this works.
-The `DetailsComponent` is only rendered when the button is clicked, where a request is then made to retrieve the code necessary for the `AvatarComponent`.
-In the meantime, the fallback component, `LoadingComponent`, is shown.
+The avatar is only rendered when the button is clicked, where a request is then made to retrieve the code necessary for the suspended `AvatarComponent`.
+In the meantime, the fallback loading component is shown.

 <div class="glitch-embed-wrap" style="height: 346px; width: 100%;">
   <iframe